johnreiley/Studygorize/README.md

 # Studygorize
-A web app that provides a way to study based around topics and categories.
+A web app that provides a way to study based around topics and tags.

 See the live site here: https://studygorize.web.app/